linrongbin16/commons.nvim/docs/commons_numbers.md

 - When both `m` and `n` are `nil`, returns random floats in range `[0,1)`.
 - When `m` is provided and `n` is `nil`, returns random integer in range `[1,m]`.
 - When both `m` and `n` are provided, returns random integer in range `[m,n]`.
-- If failed by some internal reason, returns `nil` and `err` message.

 ### `shuffle`